enebular/enebular-runtime-agent/tools/install/README.md

 #### Pelion - Connection Mode and Credentials Install

-It's possible to select either `develop` or `factory` for the Pelion connection mode with the following option.
-It defaults to `develop`.
+It's possible to select either `developer` or `factory` for the Pelion connection mode with the following option.
+It defaults to `developer`.

 ```sh
 --mbed-cloud-mode